Injury Prevention in Youth Athletics

-- Limit weekly and yearly participation time, limit repetitive movements (eg pitching in baseball), and schedule rest periods.
+- Limit weekly and yearly participation time, limit repetitive movements (example: pitching in baseball), and schedule rest periods.
 Consider taking a break from sport every 2-3 months and participate in a variety of sports and activities.

 - Consider the physical and psychological stress of the sport, the athlete’s age and growth, and injury history.